infinum/qa-handbook/Automation/Python Virtual Environment.md

 4. If not selected by default, select the *New environment using* button.
 Next to it, the option *Virtualenv* should be selected

-5. The Location field in the Python Interpreter section should look like:
+5. The Location field in the Python Interpreter section should look like this:
  - Mac: /Users/username/Documents/Code/myPythonProject/venv
  - Windows: D:\Code\myPythonProject\venv